Talking about Pinterest and sharing my strategies is one of my favorite things to do.

-If your profile is well optimized for SEO and you’re still not getting clicks, it’s most likely because your pins aren’t atractive enough.
+If your profile is well optimized for SEO and you’re still not getting clicks, it’s most likely because your pins aren’t attractive enough.

-Using proper SEO will help your pins get seen by people but atractive pins will make them click.
+Using proper SEO will help your pins get seen by people but attractive pins will make them click.

 And if you want your pin to appear high in search, you need for people to engage with it.

 How to create pins that get clicks